RevealBi/Documentation/en/general/overview.md

 9.  **Profile settings** - Select the icon with your initial (photo) to access Reveal's *general settings*, *learning tips*, *Help center* and *give feedback* or ask any questions related to the application.

-### Portrait Orientation for Mobile Devices

-This orientation is by far the most intuitive and natural when using an iPad, an iPhone, or Android phones and tablets.
-When you rotate your device, all Reveal screens adapt to the new orientation.